 It's amazing how many web design firms charge extra for hosting.

-Webgloss charges include hosting your website on a fast business quality server.
+Webgloss charges include hosting on a fast business quality server.
 The quality of the server really does matter because if people have to wait too long for your site to appear then they will just move on to another - time is money!

-The best way to arrange updates to your website is for the web designer to do them and then to reoptimise the website afterwards to ensure that it doesn't move down in the Google search engine.
+The best way to arrange updates to a website is for the web designer to do them and then to reoptimise the website afterwards to ensure that it doesn't move down in the Google search engine.

 'tags' but being a computer programmer can really help when running a web design firm because of all the associated technical situations.